hetida/hetida-designer/runtime/README.md

 The Mypy configuration can be found in `mypy.ini` file in /runtime directory.

 We recommend to set up your IDE to use mypy with this mypy configuration file.

+### Run script
+The runtime directory contains a `run` bash script with multiple subcommands which may faciliate using the qa tools mentioned above.
+Run `./run usage` for further information.

+In particular the `./run check` command runs several checks exiting with non-zero status if one of them fails.

+### Quality Gates: Github actions
+Some of the qa tools mentioned above are run as part of github actions to ensure code quality.